 - Increase speed to high and beat until light and fluffy.

 - Spoon mixture into 6 serving bowls and top with chocolate, raspberries, and whipped cream, if desired.

-I use and recommend Lakanto sweetener for this recipe.
-Using other sweeteners may effect the sweetness level in this dessert.
-With Lakanto, I would call this a semi-sweet mousse, leaning towards dark chocolate.
+I use and recommend Lakanto sweetener or Swerve for this recipe.
+Using other sweeteners may affect the sweetness level in this dessert.
+With Lakanto/Swerve, I would call this a semi-sweet mousse, leaning towards dark chocolate.
 You may add more or less sweetener to your tastes.

 Nutrition Information:Yield: 6 Serving Size: 1

 Amount Per Serving: Calories: 266Total Fat: 25gSaturated Fat: 15gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 74mgSodium: 123mgCarbohydrates: 12gNet Carbohydrates: 3gFiber: 1gSugar: 3gSugar Alcohols: 8gProtein: 2g